w3f/Grants-Program/applications/Etch.md

 ## Project Overview :page_facing_up:

 An organization’s social responsibility (CSR) can take the form of a wide variety of commitments.
 These can range from having a diverse workplace to increasing green energy use.
 It’s easy for an organization to make claims regarding how they’re run, but these often exist only as marketing copy.
-Etch is a platform that allows organizations to make socially responsible commitments and have them written indelibly to the blockchain using smart contracts.
+Etch is software that allows organizations to make socially responsible commitments and have them written indelibly to the blockchain using smart contracts.
 This will make an organization's stated goals regarding social responsibility transparent and permanent.
 It will also provide a place for workers to see what an organization stands for.

 ### Overview